 The Head of School must first demonstrate commitment to the academic goals and philosophy of IBIA.
 Then it is expected that the candidate demonstrate the ability to work with professional staff, students, and the community; pursue and execute the mission of the school, provide leadership and direction to the staff, supervise and observe all instructional practices in the school, hire, evaluate, and terminate staff, administer scheduling, enrollment and curriculum, serve as liaison to the Board, preparing data and materials for board meetings; implement and follow policies and procedures; ensure proper budgeting, accounting and financial planning, and provide a safe environment for learning.
-The qualifications include a BA or BS degree graduate degree; administrative certification is a plus (but demonstrated successful have leadership in administrative position in a public or private school, preferably working with a board; shown commitment to accountability, including a rigorous regime; have experience with data management student testing presentation; and demonstrated success in encouraging parental involvement.
+The qualifications include a BA or BS degree graduate degree; administrative certification is a plus (but have demonstrated successful leadership in a administrative position in a public or private school, preferably working with a board; shown commitment to accountability, including a rigorous regime; have experience with data student testing management presentation; and demonstrated success in encouraging parental involvement.